Review and road test of the Bentley Bentayga

 Market and Model

-Standard kit includes a panoramic glass roof, electric massage seats, Bluetooth infotainment with sat-nav, plenty of leather and wood, air suspension, climate control and that monstrous W12 under the bonnet.
+Standard kit includes a panoramic glass roof, electric massage seats, Bluetooth infotainment with sat-nav, plenty of leather and wood, air suspension, climate control and a very bespoke interior feel.
 Safety features include the usual airbags, ABS, stability control and brake assist.
 Optional items include a rear crossing traffic warning, road sign recognition and a parking assist system.

 Cost of Ownership

 If you have to ask yourself whether you can afford to run a Bentayga, don't bother reading any more of this section.
 The WLTP figures for the petrol V8 make sobering reading for eco-minded folk seduced by this SUV; a combined CO2 reading of 302g/km and a combined consumption figure of 21.2mpg.
 Bentley folk will probably be more concerned about how often they'll have to brush their brogues on dirty filling station forecourts; quite frequently is the answer.
 The quoted WLTP driving range for the V8 is 397 miles.